 Emergency Medical Supplies Shipped to Ecuador

 Project HOPE's disaster relief team traveled to Ecuador following the April 16, 2016, 7.8 magnitude earthquake, to assess the situation and prepare for the delivery of medical supplies, medicines and volunteer help if needed.
-At this time, the government of Ecuador has not requested additional volunteers, but HOPE has shipped, by air, urgently needed donated medical supplies.
-The emergency medical supplies shipped were requested by the government of Ecuador and are valued at $80,000.
-Project HOPE is standing by to assist if additional help is needed.
+HOPE delivered more than $80,000 in donated medicines and medical supplies.

 Thousands of people were injured and more than 600 people died as a result of the massive earthquake.
 Several large aftershocks, and a second earthquake of magnitude 6.0 on April 21 added challenge to relief efforts.